 Published in 1995 by the Commission and National Media Laboratory, St. Paul, MN, this publication details long-term storage requirements and guidance on care for magnetic media.

-In the past seven years, technology has changed, and the DHC has sponsored other work on Video Preservation Reformatting.
-Recommendations will have changed from those contained in this report.
-For further information, please contact dhc [at] danceheritage [dot] org.
+Technology has changed in the past seven years, and the DHC has sponsored other work on Video Preservation Reformatting.